Tag Archives: gain

 What does ISO mean with todays cameras?

 Once upon a time the meaning of ISO was quite clear.
-It was a standardised sensitivity rating of the film stock you were using.
+It was a standardised sensitivity rating for the film stock you were using.
 If you wanted more sensitivity, you used film with a higher ISO rating.
-But today the meaning of ISO is less clear and we can’t swap our sensor out for more or less sensitive ones.
-So what does it mean?
+But today the meaning of ISO is less clear.
+And lets not forget, we can’t swap our sensors out for more or less sensitive ones.
+So what does ISO mean given that we can’t actually change the sensor?

 ISO 5800:2001 is the system used to determine the sensitivity of color negative film found by plotting the density of the film against exposure to light.

-ISO 12232:2006 specifies the method for assigning and reporting ISO speed ratings, ISO speed latitude ratings, standard output sensitivity values, and recommended exposure index values, for digital still cameras.
+ISO 12232:2006 specifies the method for assigning and reporting ISO speed ratings, ISO speed latitude ratings, standard output sensitivity values, and recommended exposure index values, for electronic cameras.

-As you cannot change the sensor in a digital camera, you cannot change the cameras efficiency at converting light into electrons (which is largely determined by the materials used and the physical construction).
-So you cannot change the actual sensitivity of the camera to light.
+As you cannot change the sensor in a digital camera, you cannot change the cameras efficiency at converting light into electrons which is largely determined by the materials used and the physical construction of the sensor.
+So, you cannot change the actual sensitivity of the camera to light.
 But we have all seen how the ISO number of most digital cameras can normally be increased (and sometimes lowered) from the base ISO number.

-Raising and lowering the ISO in an electronic camera is normally done by adjusting the amplification of the signal coming from the sensor, typically referred to as “gain” in the camera.
-It’s not actually a physical change in the cameras sensitivity to light, it like turning up the volume on a radio to make the music louder.
-Dual ISO cameras that claim not to add gain when switching between ISO’s typically do this by adjusting the way the signal from the sensor is converted from an analog signal to a digital one.
-While it is true that this is different to a gain shift it does typically alter the noise levels as to make the picture brighter you need to sample the sensors output lower down and closer to the noise floor.
-Once again though it is not an actual sensitivity change, it does not alter the sensors sensitivity to light, you are just picking a different part of it’s output range.
+Raising and lowering the ISO rating in an electronic camera is normally done by adjusting the amplification of the signal coming from the sensor, typically referred to as “gain” in the camera.
+It’s not actually a physical change in the cameras sensitivity to light.
+It is more like turning up the volume on an analog radio to make the music louder.
+Dual ISO cameras that claim not to add gain when switching between ISO’s typically do this by an adjustment at the sensors pixel level and this is closer to an actual sensitivity change.
+But generally this only gives two levels, not the multitude of ISO values offed by most cameras.
+While it is true that Dual ISO is different to a gain shift, it does typically alter the noise levels with the higher base ISO being slightly more noisy than the lower.
+With a true dual ISO sensor does do is produce the same dynamic range at both ISO’s.

 Noise and Signal To Noise Ratio.